 If you are attempting to get into an MS-DOS prompt to troubleshoot the computer, boot the computer into Safe Mode.

 Tip: Windows 2000 and XP users who are unable to boot the computer into Normal Windows mode or Safe mode, can also enter and use the recovery console to manage their computer from a prompt.

 Finally, if you are experiencing issues getting into Windows NT, 2000, or XP, it may be necessary to run troubleshooting steps from an MS-DOS prompt.
 It is recommended that the Network Administrator get into the MS-DOS prompt by using either a standard MS-DOS boot diskette (note: will not be able to access data using a standard MS-DOS bootable diskette) or the ERD diskettes created after the installation of Windows NT, or boot from the Windows XP CD.

-If you are able to get into Windows 95, 98 or ME, you can get to an MS-DOS prompt by following the steps below.
+If you can get into Windows 95, 98 or ME, you can get to an MS-DOS prompt by following the steps below.